172nd Airlift Wing receives their first “Patch” in 28 years

 |0

-This work, 172nd Airlift Wing receives their first “Patch” in 28 years [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 172nd Airlift Wing receives their first “Patch” in 28 years, by A1C Dawson Carter and A1C Shardae McAfee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT